Download Full Text (1.1 MB)

 Feminist, Gender, and Sexuality Studies | Science and Technology Studies | Women's Studies

 Bart, Jody, "Women Succeeding in the Sciences: Theories and Practices Across Disciplines" (2000).
-Purdue University Press e-books.
-Book 14.
+Purdue University Press Books.
+14.